mandroid6/mandroid6.github.io/_posts/2017-09-29-Convolutional-Neural-Networks-II.md

 ## VI.
 One layer of convolution network

-If we consider one layer of a convolution network without the components (without pooling layer and flattening) then it will appear close to this:
+If we consider one layer of a convolution network without the pooling layer and flattening, then it will appear close to this:

 ![](/images/cnn8.png)